mrinnnmoy/contactbook/server/README.md

 ## Folder structure

-- :contracts: Strores the smart contracts.
+- contracts: Strores the smart contracts.
-- :scripts: Stores the file to deploy the smart contract.
+- scripts: Stores the file to deploy the smart contract.
-- :tests: Stores the file for testing the smart contract.
+- tests: Stores the file for testing the smart contract.

 ## Contributions to this repo are WELCOME ⚡️🙌🏻